 If you want to apply the same Tone Curve adjustments to other images in that batch or the same photoshoot, Lightroom offers an easy way to do this.
 All you will have to do is find the Sync option at the bottom of the Develop panel.
 This feature will then apply the same adjustments in all your selected photos.

 Related Read: How To Retouch Skin Tones In Lightroom

 We hope our tips will help you understand how to use the Tone Curve in Lightroom for single or multiple images.
 As we always say, the key to perfection is practice!
 So even if you don’t get it right the first few times, you will eventually learn how to master this skill too.
 For more tips on image editing, you can read our other blogs on Lightroom and Photoshop.

 At ShootDotEdit, we love sharing helpful information and new ideas to help you grow as artists and as business owners.
 But that’s not it.
-We also help you speed up your post-production workflow by offering professional photo editing services.
+We also help you speed up your post-production workflow by offering professional photo editing and color correction services.
 To learn more about it, you can check out our pricing plans.